radext-wg/draft-ietf-radext-deprecate-radius/draft-ietf-radext-deprecate-radius.md

 In contrast, when TLS-based transports are used, the Message-Authenticator attribute serves no purpose, and can be omitted, even when the Access-Request packet contains an EAP-Message attribute.
 Servers receiving Access-Request packets over TLS-based transports SHOULD NOT silently discard a packet if it is missing a Message-Authenticator attribute.
 However, if the Message-Authenticator attribute is present, it still MUST be validated as discussed in {{RFC7360}} and {{RFC3579}}.

+### Server Behavior

+In order to allow for migration from historic client behavior, servers SHOULD include a configuration flag which controls the above behavior.
+The flag could be called "require Message-Authenticator", though other names are possible.

+If the flag is set to "false", then the server behavior is unchanged from previous specifications.
+If the flag is set to "true", then Access-Request packets which are missing the Message-Authenticator attribute MUST NOT be accepted by the server.
+Instead, the server MUST reply immediately with an Access-Reject which contains an Error-Cause attribute with value 510 (Missing Message-Authenticator).

+The purpose of this reply is two-fold.
+First, the reply is a signal the client that the server is still alive.
+If the packet was silently discarded, the client would have no idea why the server failed to respond.
+The client could erroneously conclude that the server was down, and initiate fail-over procedures.
+Such behavior leads to network instability, and should be avoided.

+The second purpose of the reply is to inform the administrator of the client system as to why the Access-Request was not accepted.
+The Error-Cause attribute signals the administrator as to the reason for the rejection, and indicates the corrective course of action which needs to be taken.

 ## Recommending TLS-PSK

 Given the insecurity of RADIUS/UDP, the absolute minimum acceptable security is to use strong shared secrets.
 However, administrator overhead for TLS-PSK is not substantially higher than for shared secrets, and TLS-PSK offers significantly increased security and privacy.